Compare Quotes for A New Conservatory Roof

 Typical price range

-Prices correct as of January 2023Bear in mind that these prices are just estimated averages – the overall prices will depend on a number of other factors.
+Remember that these prices are just estimated averages – the overall prices will depend on several factors.

-Want a better idea of how much a conservatory will cost you?
-By completing this form, you can find out how much your project will cost.
-Once we’ve received your information, we’ll pass it on to our suppliers, who’ll be in touch with free tailored conservatory quotes.
+Want a better idea of how much a conservatory will cost?
+By completing this form, you can find out roughly how much your project will cost.
+Once we’ve received your information, we’ll pass it on to our suppliers, who’ll be in touch with free tailored quotes.

-Check out the different conservatory styles below, along with what they have to offer homeowners and how much you can expect them to cost.
+In contrast, simpler styles like lean-to conservatories are more budget-friendly.
+Check out the different conservatory styles below, what they offer homeowners and how much you can expect to pay for them.

-Lean-to conservatories are a popular choice – usually because they’re the simplest style and the cheapest option.
+Lean-to-conservatories are a popular choice because they’re the most straightforward style and the cheapest option.
 This conservatory style has a sloping roof, making it perfect as a sunroom for reading and relaxing.

-You can see how much lean-to conservatories cost in the table below.
+You can see how much average lean-to-conservatories cost in the table below.
 These figures are based on a conservatory size of 3 metres x 3 metres.

 Type of roof